-Other educational assets include the North Texas Institute for Educators on the Visual Arts, the Visual Resources Collection, the Print Research Institute of North Texas, an extensive art and library collection, and the Texas Fashion Collection.
+Other educational assets include the North Texas Institute for Educators on the Visual Arts, the Visual Resources Collection, the Print Research Institute of North Texas, an extensive art and library collection and the Texas Fashion Collection.

-In addition to exceptional studio, exhibition and campus resources, you can participate in the wide variety of cultural and career options available throughout Dallas and Fort Worth.
+In addition to exceptional studio, exhibition and campus resources, you can participate in a wide variety of cultural and career options available throughout Dallas and Fort Worth.
 We also offer regular opportunities to study and travel in foreign countries.

 For graduate school requirements and possible exceptions, visit gradschool.unt.edu.